 Another fantastic way to get your blog noticed is through networking with other bloggers.
 Things like guest posts on other sites and being shared and retweeted by other accounts are all great for raising the profile of your blog.
 I’ve found that Facebook Groups are the best place to make these connections.
 Again, consistency is key here!

-Dani is the face behind Flourishing Freelancer, a site dedicated to helping ambitious bloggers and entrepreneurs start profitable blogs, grow their business and generate income online.
+Dani is the face behind Flourishing Business Mom, a site dedicated to helping ambitious bloggers and entrepreneurs start profitable blogs, grow their business and generate income online.